nemesisis/IRC.tm/README.md

 # IRC.tm

-This website theme is free to be used and modified under the Apache 2.0 License.
+Free for download and modification under the GNU License

 Information
 - Code written by Nemesis